nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/sidewalk_testing.rst

   It can be useful for remote development or for test automation.
 - ``sidewalk send <hex payload>`` - Sends message to AWS.
 The payload have to be hex string without any prefix, and number of characters have to be even.
 - ``sidewalk report [--oneline] get state of the application`` - Presents a report in JSON format with the internal state of the application.
+- ``sidewalk version [--oneline] print version of sidewalk and its components`` - Presents a report in JSON format with versions of components that build the Sidewalk application.

 See the example report output: